 Glass (e.g. on photo frames or glass chopping boards)

 Adhesive vinyl is best for things that are not going to be washed or even handled a whole lot (so definitely not clothing!).

-Don’t apply adhesive vinyl to anything that is rough or porous as it won’t stick well.
-When applying adhesive vinyl to stretched canvas for example, it’s best to coat the canvas in a layer of acrylic paint or to spray it with clear coat before you apply your vinyl (make sure the paint or clear coat is completely dry first).
+It’s not best to apply adhesive vinyl to anything that is rough or porous as it won’t stick well.
+When applying adhesive vinyl to stretched canvas for example, it’s best to coat the canvas in a layer of acrylic paint or to spray it with clear coat before you apply your vinyl (make sure the paint is completely dry first).
 This will help the vinyl to stick better.